RITC3/rc3site/README.md

 Setup
 -----
+If you REALLY want to run your own instance then just email me (jmg2967@rit.edu) or the current maintainer.
+The instructions below won't get you a functioning server.
+You still need to set up your own app.stuff (removed for security) and OAuth details

 Since the site relies on a python virtualenv you have to run the setup script before using it

 This guide assumes you don't have anything except python 2.7 installed and was written for Ubuntu